Ryas-Yusenda/Zen-of-Python/Plant Leaf Disease Detection Using CNN/README.md

 ## 🎈 Usage <a name="usage"></a>

 This project aims to solve the problem of leaf disease detection with machine learning using Python.
+I made this program with my group(Me, Khalil, Torangto).

 ## ⛏️ Built With <a name = "tech_stack"></a>